 This dual-screen monster was an absolute brick of a device.
 We’d still been searching for a phone that could provide even just a halfway-decent second-screen experience at that point, and while we commend Kyocera for giving it a try they probably would have been better off crumbling up the blueprints for this one.

 For starters, the over-exaggerated bezel on this thing ruined any shot at making this device appear to have one “big” display.
 The idea was that the two 3.5-inch screens could be combined to form a nice, big 4.7-inch display.
 They called this “tablet mode,” and used the allure of being able to view photos and videos on a wider canvas to try and make sales.
 Needless to say, the execution of this idea was ruined by bad engineering.

 Other use cases included using one display as a keyboard while viewing an app in the second display, as well as using one display to show your email inbox while using the second display to show individual emails.
 This was an interesting use of dual displays, but ultimately proved to be little more than a gimmicky novelty.
 One could also simply “close” the device and use the Echo as a single display phone, but — again — shoddy engineering meant you were holding something akin to a brick.

-Buggy software, putrid battery life and uninspiring internals rounded out the list of negatives that made the Kyocera Echo the worst Android phone of all time.
+Buggy software, putrid battery life and uninspiring internals rounded out the list of negatives that made the Kyocera Echo one of the worst Android phones of all time.
 Think about everything you shouldn’t do when constructing a smartphone, and Kyocera did all of that in the Echo.

 With hundreds, and maybe even thousands of Android phones being made over the past 5 years, it was extremely hard to choose just ten devices.
 We felt the need to highlight a bit more, so here are some of the ones that didn’t make the cut (not in any particular order):